At Incognia, we view ensuring the privacy of location data as paramount.

 If collected and stored irresponsibly, location data can reveal a person's real world identity and behavior.
 When location datasets fall into the wrong hands and are linked with personally identifiable information (PII), either from internal or external data sources, user privacy can easily be compromised.
 This is why Incognia takes a privacy-first approach to location.

 At Incognia, we view ensuring the privacy of location data as paramount.
-In fact, user privacy is where our founders started, over ten years ago, when they designed and developed the core location technology that is now in use by over 60M devices.
+In fact, user privacy is where our founders started, over ten years ago, when they designed and developed the core location technology that is now in use in 100M+ devices.

 We follow the 7 fundamental principles of Privacy by Design as the foundation of our product design, implementing privacy protection from conception to final use of our products and solution.